emptymusings/qlearning/README.md

 The goal of this project is to explore Q-Learning, and to do so without the benefit of additional tooling, in order to better understand how it works.
 Using the above article as a basis, this project creates a customizable maze which an agent will navigate through in an attempt to reach a specific goal state, allowing for multiple rewards/objectives along the path from start to goal.

+For the purpsoe of rapid UI development, I used older technologies for the desktop.